 What kind of content they expect, how they want to receive the articles/ideas, what the ideal length of the articles are, whether or not you can place a link inside the article, whether or not the articles will be published under your name, and so on and so forth.
 A typical example is the guest article guidelines page on our website.

-Whether you submit the entire article or just the idea itself, you need to keep in mind that outreaching is mostly a number game.
+Whether you submit the entire article or just the idea itself, you need to keep in mind that outreach is mostly a number game.
 You can’t just send out a few emails a month and call it a day.
-No matter how strong your pitch or outreaching method, you’ll never in your dream get a 100% response; you’ll never get even a 50% response; you can barely ever get a 20% or even a 10% response.
+No matter how strong your pitch or outreaching method is, you’ll never in your dream get a 100% response; you’ll never get even a 50% response; you can barely ever get a 20% or even a 10% response.
 If your regular response rate is 5%, you have all the reasons to celebrate.
 It’s a hard process and there are no shortcuts, tricks, or hacks you can rely on — just hard and consistent work!

 I don’t want you to lose hope just because guest blogging is difficult.
 The reason why you should be mentally prepared is that it’s the same process for everyone and you’re no exception.